How Long Do Ford F-150s Last? (8 Important Facts)

 According to finder.com, it costs an average of $157 per month or $1,884 a year to insure the Ford F-150.

 This figure is about $500 above the national average of $1,318 for full-sized trucks.
-However, your actual insurance expenses depend on several factors, including driving records, location, vehicle trim among others.
+However, your actual insurance expenses depend on several factors, including driving records, location, and vehicle trim among others.

 Tips to Prolong the Life of Your Ford F-150